Salamandastron: Plot summary

 Dingeye and Thura's stay is cut short when they are forced to flee the Abbey after accidentally killing one of the Redwallers (Brother Hal) with the same bows and arrows that Samkim and Arula had used.
 Dingeye and Thura head towards the countryside, with Martin's stolen sword in hand.
 Samkim and Arula pursue the two beasts, intent on not only rescuing the legendary sword of their Abbey Champion, but exacting vengeance upon the murdering vermin.
 Thura falls dead from Dryditch fever, and is left behind by Dingeye.
-His body is discovered by Samkin, Furgle the Hermit, and Arula.
+His body is discovered by Samkim, Furgle the Hermit, and Arula.
 Furgle recognises the disease symptoms and goes to warn Redwall.
-Dingeye, however, is caught by a group of six vermin from Ferahgo's horde, and is beheaded with the Sword of Martin the Warrior.
-The vermin leader is Dethbrush, and he in turn takes the Sword from Dingeye's headless carcass.
+Dingeye, however, is caught by the small group led by Dethbrush, and is beheaded with the Sword of Martin the Warrior.
+Dethbrush takes the Sword from Dingeye's headless carcass.

 Back at Redwall, a terrible disease has begun ravaging the Abbey.
-A local woodvole hermit by the name of Furgle determines that it is Dryditch Fever.
+Furgle the Hermit determines that it is Dryditch Fever.
 Mrs. Faith Spinney mentioned that there is an old wives' tale saying that the Flowers of Icetor from the Mountains of the North boiled in springwater can cure Dryditch Fever, so the brave otter Thrugg sets off to find them.
 With the dormouse babe Dumble along for the ride and an injured falcon whom they meet on the road named Rocangus, the trio eventually makes it to the pines where a group of crows terrorise any passerby.
-After being rescued by Laird McTalon and a group of falcons, Thrugg succeeds in securing the flowers from the ruler of the mountain: the mighty Golden Eagle, Wild King MacPhearsome.
+After being rescued by Laird MacTalon and a group of falcons, Thrugg succeeds in securing the flowers from the ruler of the mountain: the mighty golden eagle, Wild King MacPhearsome.